-- Encouraging scientific research and the sharing of experiences in solving major problems facing developing countries.
+Encouraging scientific research and the sharing of experiences in solving major problems facing developing countries.

 TWAS's elected membership, currently almost 1,300 Fellows (177 women) from 104 countries includes 14 Nobel laureates and elite scientists and engineers from the developing world.
 In addition, the TWAS community includes more than 310 Alumni and Young Affiliates, selected to participate in Academy affairs for five-year terms.
 After that period they become alumni.

 To advance scientific excellence in the developing world, the Academy offers a range of grants, fellowships and prizes.
 TWAS publicises its initiatives and opportunities globally through its website (www.twas.org) and social media, including Twitter (@TWASnews), FaceBook (@TWAS.Science), YouTube (TWASvideos), Flickr (TWAS) and LinkedIn (TWAS).

 The TWAS Council is composed by 15 members from different countries and is led by a president who is elected to a three-year term.
 The Council includes 14 other members from different countries in the developing world.
-The Secretariat is headed by an executive director and is located on the campus of the Abdus Salam International Centre for Theoretical Physics (ICTP).
+The Secretariat is headed by an executive director and is located on the campus of the Abdus Salam International Centre for Theoretical Physics (ICTP), Trieste, Italy.